Nihility-Shift/HomunculusSafety/README.md

 ### 👥 Multiplayer Functionality

 - ✅ Host
-  - This affects all players if the host has the mod
+  - Only the host needs this mod.
+- ✅ Session
+  - Marks the room as Mod_Session when hosting.

 ---------------------